AI, Estrogen, and Menopause

 Me

 I have never been able to find those studies many say that high-dose estrogen therapy causes an increased risk of blood clots, stroke, and cancer.
-Most studies show that it is estrogen deficiency that causes women to be at greater risk for those conditions.[5]
-It is women with low estrogen levels that are susceptible to cancer, not women with plenty of circulating estrogen.
+Most studies show that it is estrogen deficiency that causes women to be at greater risk for those conditions.
+It is women with low estrogen levels who are susceptible to cancer, not women with plenty of circulating estrogen.
 Don't you have data on the average age of a woman who gets cancer and where her estrogen level is?
 Or data that show how women who maintain a certain level of estrogen are absent of the mental and physical diseases that women get when estrogen is deficient?

 AI